-Revenue increased by DKKt (DKK thousand) 30,261 from DKKt 308,466 in 2020/21 to DKKt 338,727 in 2021/22.
+Revenue decreased by DKKt (DKK thousand) 25,583 from DKKt 338,727 in 2021/22 to DKKt 313,144 in 2022/23.

-The revenue in the Industrial Division increased by DKKt 20,187 and the revenue in the Building & Construction Division increased by DKKt 10.074 in 2021/22.
+The revenue in the Industrial Division decreased by DKKt 19,756 and the revenue in the Building & Construction Division decreased by DKKt 5,838 in 2022/23.

-The increase in revenue from the Industrial Division is a reflection of price increases for raw materials and a still high demand.
+The decrease in revenue from the Industrial Division is a reflection of price decreases for raw materials and a lower demand in certain areas of the industry.
 The development shows major differences in demand from different industries where especially the industry for visual communication has been decreasing.
-Sales in the processing area are in line with the established expectations and make a positive contribution to the bottom line.
+Sales in the processing area are in line with the established expectations.

-The sales of the company's Building & Construction products have been better than expected and at the same time price increases have had a positive effect on the turnover
+The sales of the company's Building & Construction products have been better than expected but at a lower level than in 2021/22 due to price decrease in the market compared to 2021/22.